fza/readable-mock-req/README.md

 * validating and setting uppercased `method` (defaults to GET),
 * ensuring there is a `url` (defaults to `/`),
 * populating `headers` and `rawHeaders` as expected,
-* populating `trailers` and `rawTrailers` after the `end` event
+* populating `trailers` and `rawTrailers` after the `end` event,
-* ending the readable stream automatically when the method is GET/HEAD/DELETE.
+* ending the stream automatically when the method is GET/HEAD/DELETE.

 Data can be piped into the request mock by either providing `props.source` (String, Buffer, Readable Stream), calling `_setSource()` with any of the aforementioned data types, or by using the usual suspects (`_read()`, `read()`, `push()`, `unshift()`).

 Before passing through data from a source stream, the mock awaits the first read attempt, then periodically pulls as much as it can and as much the mock's buffer can handle, never more.
 Creating a mock and passing a source stream, then destroying the mock, creating another and setting the same source there without any actual read attempts will not cause any data to be pulled from the source.

+Another mode of operation lets the mock consume data from the source stream immediately, effectively draining it.
+A callback can be used to be informed when all data has been transferred.

 readable-mock-req supports Streams3 API via [readable-stream ~v1.1.0](https://github.com/iojs/readable-stream).